 - Full Name - the full name of the custodian of the data you wish to process.
 This field is only available if you've set the Custodian Type above to Entity.
 When you enter the full name of an entity, that name doesn't contain a comma when you export the data associated with it.

 - Email - the email the custodian uses in the target.
+This email address must match the email address within the connected data source.

 You can collect electronic data from custodians who are individuals or entities involved in a legal action or case.
 You can collect electronic data for custodians from their computers, external hard drives, network drives, and other sources.
 You may perform multiple collections from a single custodian.
 On the Custodians tab, you can create and edit custodians as well as view their details, associate them with collections, and perform other tasks.